SamirYMeshram/ocr-with-their-applications/README.md

 ## 🧑‍💻 Author

-Created by [Your Name].
+Created by [Samir meshram].
 For support, suggestions, or bug reports, feel free to reach out or open an issue.

 Happy coding! 🎉